shamil/graphout/README.md

 based on graphite data?
 How can I get this data into CloudWatch?
 I'm sure you have your own reasons to get this data out of Graphite to some external tool or service.

 So, I decided that I need something that can answer the above questions.
-**This is how Graphout was started.**
+This is how Graphout was started. :muscle:

 ### Features